codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 This will make all push-events (including tags) that do follow the `tag...` pattern to be excluded.
 Therefore, all tags like `tag1`, `tag-X` **won't** trigger the pipeline.

-### Support for building pull requests from forks
+### Pull Requests from comments

-By default, the Git trigger works for events coming from your personal repository.
-You can also use triggers from events that are coming from forks.
-This is a very useful feature for open source projects, as it allows you to run your own unit tests and other checks against a new feature *before* actually merging it in your repo.

-To enable this behavior:

-* Toggle the *support pull request events from forks* switch
-* According to the restrictions to enforce based on the type of user who made the PR comment, select either:
+Pull Requests from comments are supported for all Git providers, for private and public repositories.

-  * *Pull request comment added (restricted)*: For all Git providers.
-To trigger only when the PR comments are made by repository owners or collaborators.
+**Pull request comment added (restricted)**
+This option triggers an event only when the PR comments are made by repository owners or collaborators.

+**Pull request comment added**
-  * *Pull request comment added*: For GitHub only.
-To trigger when PR comments are made by any user, regardless of their permissions.
-We strongly recommend selecting this option only for _private repositories_.
+This option triggers an event when PR comments are made by any user, regardless of their permissions.
+Because it is not restricted to owners and collaborators, this option is useful in GitHub, to enable triggers for PR comments made by users in GitHub teams.

+> We strongly recommend selecting this option only for _private repositories_.

 {% include image.html
 lightbox="true"
 file="/images/pipeline/triggers/pr-comment-trigger-options.png"
 url="/images/pipeline/triggers/pr-comment-trigger-options.png"